 Grieving on an Online Memorial Wall

 Another way you can grieve online is by posting on an online memorial wall.
-For example, Frazer-powered funeral home websites have a social Tribute Wall.
+For example, Frazer-powered funeral home websites have Tribute Wall.
 Here, family and friends can share messages, photos, and leave symbols in honor of their loved one.

 This is a great way to share photos that others may not have and would want of their loved one.
 You also can share memories of the deceased that you think others would enjoy.
 Just make sure you don’t share anything that may offend someone.